secure-systems-lab/lab-guidelines/git-history.md

 commits from a huge diff.
 Or use `git rebase` in `interactive` mode to rewrite the history of your *feature* branch to your hearts content.

-__Resolve conflicts in an open *pull request*__ Once you have submitted a *pull request* and you are receiving reviews and comments, you should avoid rebasing, as it makes it harder to follow your changes on GitHub.
-However, if GitHub notifies you about conflicts, you should rebase and fix the conflicts.
-Ideally, you would do that after you addressed all review comments.
+__Rebasing in an open *pull request*__ Once you have submitted a *pull request* and you are receiving review comments, please avoid rebasing, as it makes it harder for reviewers to follow any changes that they requested.
+However, if GitHub notifies you about conflicts, you should rebase as described above, while fixing those conflicts.
+Ideally, you do that after addressing all review comments and having received another round of review.

 #### Further reading
 Consider reading the resources listed below, especially if some of above